phongever/phongever/README.md

 # 👋 Hi, I am Phong Duong

 I am a developer.
-I experiment new things, create funny projects and programming tutorials
+I like learning and creating new things.

 ## 🔗 Connect with me